CHC43115 Certificate IV in Disability

 The total course fees listed below are approximate and based on:

-- the total unit of competency hours at enrolment for the calendar year (January to December), plus materials and amenity fees
+- the total unit of competency hours at enrolment for the calendar year (January to December), plus materials fees

 - completion of the full course within 12 months